mbari-org/m3-quickstart/README.md

 A simple and easy method to run MBARI's Video Annotation and Reference System.

+## News

+- 2024-02-08 - We are currently doing some major updates to the backend services, [annosaurus](https://github.com/mbari-org/annosaurus/pull/41) and [vampire-squid](https://github.com/mbari-org/vampire-squid/pull/9).
+If you're currently using m3-quickstart to run a VARS system, there's not need for you to do anything at the moemnt.
+I've pinned the correct versions of the services for you to continue running VARS uninterruped on your systems.
+Going forward, I will provide migration scripts to update postgres and sql server databases to work with the updated services providing a migration path for users. __If you are planning to set up a new VARS system in the near future, I would advise you to wait unti about the end of February 2024._ At that point I will have update this project to work with the new services and you can run with the latest and greatest changes.

 ## Prerequisites

 - [Docker](https://www.docker.com) - Required to launch the VARS microservices